Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Comparison to Semi-Analytic Parameterizations

-Although the 3-level \verb+for+-loop is an inefficient algorithm for maximizing $\rho$ and minimizing $(\Delta f)^2$ simulataneously, it became clear that minimizing $(\Delta f)^2$ corresponded to maximizing $\rho$.
-In Figure \ref{fig:f_vs_rho}, $(\Delta f)^2$ is graphed versus $\rho$, showing that $(\Delta f)^2$ and $\rho$ are correlated.
-Thus, there was no need for independent $\rho$-optimization.
-Typical best-fit $\rho$-values exceed 0.97 for this set, corresponding to best-fit $(\Delta f)^2$ values of 5\%.
-Contours of $\rho>0.95$ for $f_{\rm 0}$ versus $f_{\rm C}$ are shown in Figure \ref{fig:fit:oncone} (Left column).
+Maximizing $\rho$ corresponds to minimizing $(\Delta E)^2$.
+In Fig. \ref{fig:f_vs_rho}, $(\Delta E)^2$ is graphed versus $\rho$ for one event.
+Best-fit $\rho$-values are $\approx 0.97$ for this set, corresponding to best-fit $(\Delta E)^2$ values of $\approx 7\%$.
+Contours of $\rho>0.95$ for $f_{\rm 0}$ versus $f_{\rm C}$ are shown in Fig. \ref{fig:fit:oncone} (left column).
 The crosses represent the best-fit location.
-The dashed gray line at $y=x$ corresponds to $\epsilon = 1$.
-Although Equation \ref{eq:on_cone} contains an expansion to first order in $\epsilon$, the motivation for the expansion is to cause the formula to resemble the derivative of the vector potential presented by ARVZ \cite{PhysRevD.101.083005}.
-The only real restriction is that $\epsilon \neq 2$, due to the singularity.
-Thus, the best-fit results avoid the solid black lines ($\epsilon = 2$) in Figure \ref{fig:fit:oncone}, but find $\epsilon$-values large enough to account for pulse asymmetry.
-The best-fit waveforms are shown in Figure \ref{fig:fit:oncone} (Right column), where the gray curves correspond to NuRadioMC semi-analytic and the black curves represent Equation \ref{eq:on_cone}.
+The dashed gray line at $y=x$ corresponds to $f_{\rm 0}/f_{\rm C} = \epsilon = 1$.
+Though Equation \ref{eq:on_cone} contains an expansion to first order in $\epsilon$, making it resemble the derivative of the vector potential from the ARVZ semi-analytic parameterization \cite{PhysRevD.101.083005}, the expansion is optional.
+There is a restriction that $\epsilon \neq 2$ (see Equation \ref{app:eq:yes_eps} of Appendix \ref{app:a}).
+Thus, the best-fit $\epsilon$-values avoid the solid black lines ($\epsilon = 2$) in Fig. \ref{fig:fit:oncone}, but are large enough to account for pulse asymmetry.
+The best-fit waveforms are shown in Fig. \ref{fig:fit:oncone} (right column).
+The gray curves correspond to the semi-analytic parameterization, and the black curves represent Equation \ref{eq:on_cone}.

-Table \ref{fit:tab:oncone_em} contains the best-fit results for each parameter, along with correlation coefficients and fractional power difference.
-The typical fractional power difference is $\approx 5$ \%, and correlation coefficients exceed $\rho = 0.97$.
-The exception is waveform 4, for which the digitization of the published NuRadioMC result fluctuates more than the others.
-This can be seen by zooming in on the gray waveform in the fourth row of Figure \ref{fig:fit:oncone}.
-To estimate the acceptable range for $f_{\rm 0}$ and $f_{\rm C}$, the distance from the best-fit location to the $\rho > 0.95$ contour is computed.
-For $f_{\rm 0}$, the vertical distance upwards and downwards are used respectively for the positive and negative error ranges.
-For $f_{\rm C}$, the horizontal distance left and right are used respectively for the positive and negative error ranges.
+Table \ref{fit:tab:oncone_em} contains the best-fit results for the Equation \ref{eq:on_cone} parameters, along with best-fit $\rho$-values and $(\Delta E)^2$-values.
+The horizontal and vertical distances from the crosses to the $\rho > 0.95$ contour are used as error estimates for $f_{\rm 0}$ and $f_{\rm C}$ in Tab. \ref{fit:tab:oncone_em}.
+The $a$-errors typically encompass the $a$-values from NuRadioMC.
+The full region in $[f_{\rm 0},f_{\rm C}]$ space for which UHE-$\nu$ signals are expected for IceCube-Gen2 radio will be the topic of future studies, along with the apparent difference in $\epsilon$-value depending on the electromagnetic or hadronic classification of the cascade (see Figure \ref{fig:fit:oncone2}).

 \begingroup \squeezetable

 \endgroup